Those rules are imperative and must be abide to at all times.

 - The room hosting the class is a shared resource and must be kept clean at all times.
 If you happen to eat or drink while working, make sure you remove any remnant as soon as you are done.

-- You must not disconnect any computer from the power or network plugs.
+- You must not disconnect any computer from the power or network plugs, or remove any equipment (mouse, keyboard) from the machines in the room.
 Use the additional sockets and your own cables to connect your equipment to the network.